Wilderness Etiquette: Dog Edition

 Keeping Your Dog Safe

-When exploring the wilderness with your dog, it's crucial to prioritize their safety.
+When the wilderness with your dog, it's crucial to prioritize their safety.
 Taking necessary precautions, such as using a leash, keeping your dog close, and avoiding dangerous wildlife encounters, will help ensure a safe and enjoyable experience for both you and your furry friend.

 Using a Leash